Bendrox/Open-Source-models---HuggingFace-Transformer-lib/README.md

 - Explore the capabilities of Hugging Face pretrained models across different domains.

-- Learn how to load and use these models for specific tasks for modalities (text, audio, image).
+- Learn how to load and use these models for specific tasks for many modalities (text, audio, image).

 - Understand how Hugging Face pipelines simplify the inference process.